Zoe0409/getDTeval/README.md

 ## Overview  ##

 Using the get() and eval() functions allows for more programmatic coding designs that enable greater flexibility and more dynamic computations.
-However, in data.table statements, get() and eval() reduce the efficiency of the method by performing work prior to data.table's optimized computations. **getDTeval** is useful in translateing get() and eval() statements more efficiently for improved runtime performance..
+However, in data.table statements, get() and eval() reduce the efficiency of the method by performing work prior to data.table's optimized computations. **getDTeval** is useful in translateing get() and eval() statements more efficiently for improved runtime performance.

 ## Install the current release from CRAN: ##
 `install.packages('getDTeval')`